 03/14/2018 to 02/28/2021

-The major goals of this project are to make possible the identification and quantification of intact proteoforms in clinically relevant cancer tissue samples.
+The goal of this project is to make possible the identification and quantification of intact proteoforms in clinically relevant cancer tissue samples.
 This will both open a new realm of potential cancer biomarkers for early cancer detection and provide critical new information on the precise molecular forms of proteins present in cancer tissues.
 This information is essential to understanding, and eventually treating, cancer.